In this article

 Use custom fields for team-specific workflows

-Custom Fields are best for information that matters to your team, but does not fit neatly into standard metadata.
+Custom Fields are best for information that matters to your team but does not fit neatly into standard metadata - things like deal expiry dates, territory control, one-stop status, internal codes, publishing status, or delivery status.

 Know what writes to downloaded files